zishanAl/X-Ray-System/README.md

 ## Approach & Design

 ### Core Idea
-Traditional logs and traces capture *events*.
+- Traditional logs and traces capture *events*.
 X-Ray captures **decisions**.
-Each execution is treated as a first-class entity consisting of ordered steps.
+- Each execution is treated as a first-class entity consisting of ordered steps.
-Each step explicitly records:
+- Each step explicitly records:
-- Start and end time
+    * Start and end time
-- Input and output
+    * Input and output
-- Optional evaluations (pass/fail + reasons)
+    * Optional evaluations (pass/fail + reasons)
-- Human-readable reasoning
+    * Human-readable reasoning.
-This makes it possible to reconstruct *why* a final outcome occurred.
+- This makes it possible to reconstruct *why* a final outcome occurred.

 ### Backend Design
 - Built with **Node.js, Express, and TypeScript**